Indoor vs Outdoor Humidity: What Homeowners Should Know

 Indoor humidity does not exist in isolation.
-The air inside your home is constantly interacting with outdoor weather through ventilation, air leaks, and normal daily activities.
+The air inside your home constantly interacts with outdoor weather through ventilation, air leaks, and everyday activity.

 Comparing indoor humidity with outdoor conditions often explains why a house suddenly feels damp, dry, or uncomfortable.